daahlia/pet-store-web-ui-automation/README.md

 ## Observed the following issues, while performing testing

-Issue 1 - User registration fails and generates 500 - Internal server error, when any of the avaiable field values are not entered.
+Issue 1 - User registration fails and system generates 500 - Internal server error, when any of the available field values are not entered.

 - Steps to reproduce are as below
 1. Navigate to the user registration page